jeromerg/NCase/README.md

 Then you call `builder.GetContributor<ITransfer>()` in order to get a contributor of type `ITransfer`.
 A contributor is a variable that will contribute to the construction of the test cases.
 Under the hood, you get a dynamic proxy of type `ITransfer`, which will have the ability to record/replay assignments in the same way as mocks do in mocking frameworks.

-Then you call `builder.CreateSet<ITree>("anything")` in order to create a set of test cases of type `ITree`. `ITree` enables you to define the test cases with a tree structure.
-Each single test case is represented by the path between a leaf and the root. `"anything"` is simply a display name for the tree.
+Then you call `builder.CreateSet<ITree>("treeName")` in order to create a set of test cases of type `ITree`. `ITree` enables you to define the test cases with a tree structure.
+Each single test case is represented by the path between a leaf and the root. `"treeName"` is simply a display name for the tree.

 Once you have created the `ITree` instance, you call `using (tree.Define())` and define the tree within the using block.
-The `ITree` set expects a well-defined syntax: Every time that a contributor's property is assigned, it extends the current case with a new fact (the assignment itself).
-If the property was already defined on the way up to the root, then if performs a branching of the tree at the level where the last assignment was performed.
+The `ITree` set expects a well-defined syntax: Every time that a contributor's property is assigned, it extends the current test case with a new fact (the assignment itself).
+However, if the property was already defined on the way up to the root, then if performs a branching of the tree at the level where the last assignment was performed.
 As a result the assignment of a property are all siblings in the tree.
 In the example, we use indentation to highlight the tree structure.

-You can now generate the cases one by one, by calling `builder.GetAllCases(tree)` and iterate the returned enumerable:
+You can now generate the cases one by one, by calling `builder.GetAllCases(tree)` and iterating the returned enumerable:
 ```C#
 foreach (Pause pause in builder.GetAllCases(allTransfers))
     Console.WriteLine("{0} | {1} | {2} | {3}", t.Currency, t.BalanceUsd, t.Amount, t.Accepted);